adrianhall/api-management-sample-apis/README.md

 This repository is a template for the [Azure Developer CLI](https://aka.ms/azure-dev/overview) (azd) that includes several different APIs:

-- A read-only REST API holding data about Star Wars films.
+- Star Wars API - a read-only API about the Star Wars films
+  - REST (includes caching demonstration)
+  - Synthetic GraphQL

+- Todo List API - a read/write API for storing todo lists.
-- A read-write REST API for a Todo List.
+  - REST
-- A read-write GraphQL API for a Todo List.
+  - GraphQL
+  - Synthetic GraphQL (includes subscription demonstration)

 Others will be added in the future.
-For each backend service, the appropriate configuration is added to the Azure API Management instance to handle that API.
+For each backend service, the appropriate configuration is added to the Azure API Management instance to handle that API, and logging for the API is handled via Azure App Insights.

 ## Prerequisites